yond3r/what-I-learned-in-boating-school-is.../README.md

  ## user story
-* AS A developer who writes about tech
+* AS A developer
-* I WANT a CMS-style blog site
+* I WANT to create notes or code snippets with or without an internet connection
-* SO THAT I can publish articles, blog posts, and my thoughts and opinions
+* SO THAT I can reliably retrieve them for later use

 ## installation